yuvalabou/homeassistant/config_examples/ims_sensor.md

 ## prerequisites

-The [Pyscript](https://github.com/custom-components/pyscript) custom-component for allowing a more comprehensive python scripts to be used in Home-Assistant.
+The [Pyscript](https://github.com/custom-components/pyscript) custom-component, This is required for a more comprehensive python scripts to be used in Home-Assistant.

 MQTT Broker of your choice to retrive the data from the sensor.

 ## The script

-Place the script found [here](https://github.com/yuvalabou/HomeAssistant-Config/blob/master/homeassistant/config/pyscript/ims2mqtt.py) in your _config/pyscript_ folder.
+Place the script found [here](https://github.com/yuvalabou/HomeAssistant-Config/blob/master/homeassistant/config/pyscript/ims2mqtt.py) in your _config/pyscript_ folder, and replace the _BROKER = "10.0.0.6"_ with your MQTT broker address.

 This will expose a new service called _pyscript.ims_sensor_.